-- acts with wanton disregard for human life, or
+- act with wanton disregard for human life, or

-- does an act that involves a high degree of probability that it will result in death.
+- do an act that involves a high degree of probability that it will result in death.

-There are road rage cases where a driver does act with malice aforethought and ends up killing someone.
+There are road rage cases where you do act with malice aforethought and end up killing someone.

 For additional help…